Cartman0/homelab/README.md

 ## Chemical formulas

-Chemical fomulas are supported by follow 2 laws:
+Chemical formulas are supported by follow 2 laws:

 - **Law of definite proportions** by Joseph Louis Proust
   - e.g. if H2O, 1H, and 16O, proportions of weights H:O = 2:16 = 1:8